intel-samples/Microsoft-Build-Workshop2025/README.md

 - Proficiency in the Python programming language.
 - Basic understanding of microservices architecture.
 - Familiarity with cloud infrastructure concepts.
 ## Agenda:
 - Introduction to RAG and Challenges (10 minutes)
 - Data Preparation for RAG Systems (20 minutes)
 - Building RAG Pipelines with OPEA (20 minutes)
 - Closing Discussion and Q&A (10 minutes)

-## Detailed Outline
-1. Introduction to RAG Concepts (10 minutes)
-Overview of RAG architecture: retrievers, generators, and rerankers.
-Use cases: enterprise search, knowledge management, and personalized recommendations.
-Challenges in RAG system deployment.

-2. Data Preparation for RAG (20 minutes)
-Hands-on activity: Preparing datasets.
-We will showcase processing and cleaning various PDF documents so they can be used for RAG.
-Exporting cleaned data into a vector database for querying.

-3. RAG Pipeline Deployment with OPEA (20 minutes) Building RAG pipelines with OPEA:
-Configuring retrievers with the cleaned dataset.
-Deploying open LLMs (LLama / Qwen) for generative capabilities.
-Incorporating rerankers for improved relevance.

-5. Q&A and next steps (10 mins)

 ## Setup Instructions for JupyterLab on Azure VM

 ### Step 1: Update and Install Required Packages